General administration information

 - Recognition & Continuous Feedback

-What's useful to consider is: You don't need to launch all of them at the same time.
-Since Admins have the ability to enable and disable any of these you'd like to use - It is not uncommon for our customers to start with a pair of features, enabling more when they are ready for their team to consider the next piece of the performance feedback process.
+What's useful to consider is: You don't need to launch all features at the same time.
+Since HR Admins have the ability to enable and disable any of these, it is not uncommon for our customers to start with a pair of features, enabling more when they are ready for their team to consider the next piece of the performance feedback process.

 Small Improvements user management is pretty easy to work with.
 Our roles system is straightforward, many permissions are implicitly determined via the reporting structure ("she's my boss so she can see my review, while my peers can't").
 And you can set up users via Excel file upload, integrating with BambooHR, or auto syncing from a hosted file.